 Run a farmers’ market alongside your festival and sell stall spaces to families and local people, who can then sell their own produce and home-made items.
 You may also want to have external stallholders – investigate your town market for ideas.
 A farmers’ market can be run at any time of the year.

 Second-hand sales are a great opportunity to re-home pre-loved items while giving visitors a unique shopping experience.
 Regular second-hand sales will encourage people to stop buying everything new and prevent old items from going to landfill.
 Your school is the perfect location for a second-hand clothing sale as children often grow out of clothes when they still have plenty of wear left in them.
 To make more of your sale, open it up to local people or run the event with another local school.
 Hold it in a large space such as your school or village hall.
 Take advantage of the seasons by collecting fancy dress clothes before World Book Day and festive jumpers in the run-up to Christmas.

 Virtual balloon race

-Balloon races are a popular fundraiser for PTAs, but not for the environment.
-Balloons can scatter miles apart and litter a wide area of land, causing damage to animals and wildlife.
-Even 'biodegradable' balloons take years to decompose, meaning one spectacular moment has a huge impact.
+Balloon races are a popular fundraiser for PTAs, but balloons can cause harm to the environment.
+They can scatter miles apart and litter a wide area of land, causing damage to animals and wildlife.
+Even ‘biodegradable’ balloons take years to decompose, meaning one spectacular moment has a huge impact.
 Instead, consider setting up a virtual balloon race with Ecoracing.co as a fun alternative.
 The website uses real weather data and geographical positions to simulate what flight path your virtual balloon takes.
 Balloon sponsors can even decorate and alter their balloon as many times as they like prior to launch.

 ‘We harvest and sell our school honey!’